Ocean cruising in Tahiti

 Tahiti’s beaches span the whole gamut, from the lunar-like black sand of Plage de Taharuu and Plage Lafeyette, to the pretty Plage de Toaroto, one of the island’s best stretches of white sand.
 Head to Venus Point Beach and you’ll be standing on the exact same spot as Captain James Cook when he visited in 1769 to witness the transit of Venus across the sun.
 Home to a beautiful lighthouse, it’s one of the best beaches for watching the sunset.

 Between July and October, Tahiti’s coasts are brimming with humpback whales.
 You can see the magnificent beasts on a half day excursion, and even swim alongside the giant sea creatures if you choose.
-With baby humpbacks about the length of a VW bus and adults growing up to 60 feet, seeing the graceful creatures nosing up beside you is awe-inspiring and a great privilege for visitors who often leave feeling transformed by the experience.
+With baby humpbacks about the length of a VW bus and adults growing up to 60 feet, seeing the graceful creatures nosing up beside you is awe-inspiring and a great privilege for visitors on a Tahiti cruise who often leave feeling transformed by the experience.

 Have a motu picnic

-Save your appetite for a motu (islet) picnic, where you can tuck into delicious beach barbecue fare served on tables and chairs set up in the turquoise shallows of these little sandy pockets.
+Along a cruise to Tahiti, save your appetite for a motu (islet) picnic, where you can tuck into delicious beach barbecue fare served on tables and chairs set up in the turquoise shallows of these little sandy pockets.
 Eating and drinking wonderfully fresh local cuisine while fish dance around your feet is an experience you won’t forget.
 If you’re lucky you may get to try French Polynesia’s national dish of poisson cru – chunks of raw fish marinated in coconut milk and lime juice.